A BRIEF BIOGRAPHY OF THE RECORDS 1978-1982

 I was tired of playing drums and, as the ‘producer’ of the new album, enrolled the great Bob Irwin to thump the tubs on my behalf.
 In 1981, we went to The Manor and ‘laid down’ tracks.
 We toiled at The Townhouse for weeks, overdubbing and mixing, but we knew in our hearts what little magic we had possessed two years earlier had waned.
 A single, Imitation Jewellery, was released.
 The LP, ‘Music On Both Sides’, despite a great Barney Bubbles sleeve, languished on Virgin’s shelf for a year before it was pressed up and distributed.

 As a quintet, The Records played two last gigs in London in 1982, before calling it quits.
 Virgin released a compilation CD entitled ‘Smashes, Crashes and Near Misses’.
 A CD of our early demos, ‘Paying For The Summer of Love’, was released in 1990 and reissued in 2001 by Angel Air.
 We attempted to re-form the group on several occasions, the last being in 1992 when we played one date in Kingston-on-Thames.

-These days, John lives in California; Huw is in New York; Will remains in London, UK.
 Phil sadly died in 2012.
-'Shades in Bed aka The Records' and 'Crashes' and 'Music On Both Sides' have been reissued on CD by On The Beach Recordings.
-Air Mail Recordings (Japan) has released 'The Records Play Live!!' (recorded in Evanston, Illinois in 1980).
+John sadly died in 2018.
+‘Shades in Bed aka The Records’ and ‘Crashes’ and ‘Music On Both Sides’ have been reissued on CD by On The Beach Recordings.
+Air Mail Recordings (Japan) has released ‘The Records Play Live!!’ (recorded in Evanston, Illinois in 1980).